pointfreeco/swift-snapshot-testing/Sources/SnapshotTesting/Documentation.docc/Articles/MigrationGuides/MigratingTo1.17.md

   * `diffTool` is now a [function](<doc:SnapshotTestingConfiguration/DiffTool-swift.struct>)
     `(String, String) -> String` that is handed the current snapshot file and the failed snapshot file.
-It can return the command that one can run to display a diff:
+It can return the command that one can run to display a diff.
+For example, to use ImageMagick's `compare` command and open the result in Preview.app:

   ```swift
   extension SnapshotTestingConfiguration.DiffTool {